-Eat more of these 7 foods
+Eat More of These 7 foods

 1. Extra virgin olive oil:

-You should aim for one to two tablespoons daily of cold-pressed, extra virgin olive oil.
+Get in one to two tablespoons daily of cold-pressed, extra virgin olive oil.
 (Why olive oil?
 Here are my reasons.)

 Eat fish at least twice a week, but make sure you’re eating cold water fish like mackerel, herring and sardines.
 These are the best sources of DHA or omega 3 fatty acids.